nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Project Background
-This project demonstrates predicting customer churn using synthetic telecom data with the XGBoost algorithm.
-The aim is to showcase techniques for identifying customers at risk of leaving through thorough exploratory analysis, model tuning, class balancing, and interactive visualization with Tableau.
-All steps use reproducible workflows and accessible via colorblind friendly visual design.
+This project demonstrates customer churn prediction using synthetic telecom data with the XGBoost algorithm and interactive visualization with Tableau.

 ## Tools & Technologies
 - **Pandas** – data manipulation and cleaning